-General settings for EDGE CONNECT are made in the menu (Fig. 4).
-Besides introducing the handling of tables, this chapter provides information on the following aspects:
+General settings are made in the EDGE CONNECT menu (see Fig. 4).
+The following chapters contain information on these settings:

-- User administration
+- User management

 - Supplied master data

 - Licensing

-- Profile

 - Download area

 - Monitoring

-- Logging out

-- 1 The settings made for language and dark mode in the profile are saved in the user profile and apply only to this user.
+- The Profile menu entry allows to view and change the data of the current user.
+These settings only apply to the user that is currently logged in.

-Fig. 4:Calling the menus in EDGE CONNECT
+Fig. 4:Calling the EDGE CONNECT menu

-5.1 User administration
+5.1 User management

 Users for EDGE CONNECT are created in the user administration.
-Each user can be assigned permissions containing only the functions appropriate or intended for that user (e.g. configure asset, restart node, etc.).
+Each user can be assigned permissions containing only the functions appropriate or intended for that user (e.g., configure asset, restart node, etc.).
 Existing user accounts can also be edited subsequently.